The Center for Academic Success offers one- and two-credit-hour courses to:

 - An online tutorial prepares pre-nursing students to pass the Kaplan Nursing Admission Test, a requirement for applying to the Parkland nursing program.
 This tutorial is offered during the first four weeks of the spring and fall semesters.
 The main purpose is to help students refresh and build confidence in their skills.

-Kaplan Nursing Admissions Test Preparation Tutorial flier, Spring 2019
+Kaplan Nursing Admissions Test Preparation Tutorial flier, Fall 2019

 Modules are one- to two-credit-hour courses for developmental coursework completion.
 These courses are designed to help students who need to repeat developmental courses (CCS 098, CCS 099, ENG 098, and 099).